DamoM73/turtle_vid_tute/lesson_2_slides.md

 print("Hello Ben")
 ```

-Since the flow is sequential, Python will start at line `1` and work its way down to line `8`.
-Type it in and try it.
+Sequential flow: line `1` &rarr; line `8`.

+---

-If you change the order of the code the program will run differently.
+Changing the order of the code will produce different results.

 ```python
 # our itreation program